You can attach videos to get more attention to your social media content.

 Tip: learn more about how to publish, schedule, and edit posts.

-Hookle will publish your video as-is on Twitter, LinkedIn, and Facebook, Pinterest, however, these social networks might make some adjustments to them.
+- Hookle will publish your video as-is on X, LinkedIn, Facebook, Pinterest, TikTok, Threads, however, these social networks might make some adjustments to them.
 In some cases, Hookle may need to crop videos to comply with Instagram's content requirements.
 If the content fails to meet these requirements, the post may not be successful.
 Please check the content requirements for Instagram videos to avoid cropping.